 Model United Nations, also known as Model UN or MUN, is an extra-curricular activity in which students typically role-play delegates at the United Nations and simulate UN committees.

-MUN involves and teaches researching, public speaking, debating, and writing skills, in addition to critical thinking, teamwork, and leadership abilities.Participants in Model UN conferences, known as delegates, are placed in committees and assigned countries, or occasionally other organisations or political figures, where they represent members of that body.
+MUN involves and teaches researching, public speaking, debating, and writing skills, in addition to developing the participant’s critical thinking, teamwork, and leadership abilities.
+The delegates of such conferences are placed in various committees found at the real UN and they are assigned countries (or in special situations or committees – political figures or other organizations), where they are supposed to represent members of that body.

+Delegates are expected to work within formal and informal types of debating to come to a collective conclusion at the end of the conference, and write a resolution that shall be presented in the General Assembly.
 Resolutions are the basis of all debate.
 They are considered the final results of conversations, writings, and negotiations.
 Resolutions must go through a draft, approval by the chairs, and consequent debate and modification.

 As for the dress code, nearly all Model UN conferences require delegates to wear Western business attire (WBA), as dressing professionally is an important way to show respect for the nation, organization, or individual one is representing, as well as for the rest of one’s committee.